openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

               text: =items[props.prefix+"_App"].state
 ```

-A full explanation of the widget is outside the sope of this tutorial but there are a few take aways.
+A full explanation of the widget is outside the scope of this tutorial but there are a few take aways.
 As with the list widget, it might be easier to create the widget on the Page editor first and then copy that to the custom widget as described above.
 First notice that not all the components used start with "oh".
 When building a complicated custom widget, one has more flexibility when using the base "f7" widgets instead.